Approximately Optimal Scheduling of an M/G/1 Queue with Heavy Tails: Model and Result

-where the inequality follows since the PO-LCFS policy is optimal for jobs with service tmes smaller than or equal to $s$ and moreover we can ignore the negative term at the end.
+where the inequality follows since the PO-LCFS policy is optimal for jobs with service times smaller than or equal to $s$ and moreover we can ignore the negative term at the end.
 Now let the sum of sojourn times of all the residual files under the $PO-LCFS$ policy be denoted by $R$ i.e. $R=\sum_{j=1}^{N^s_B}S'_j(u^s)$.
-Then $R$ is bounded by the first step decomposition
+We will compute a bound on $R$ using a first step decomposition.
+To do so, we define a few random variables.

-where \begin{itemize} \item $M$ is the number of residual jobs in the low priority queue when it is served for the first time in the busy period, \item $L$ is the time spent on the high priority jobs before the low priority queue is served for the first time, \item $Q$ is the total workload of the $M$ jobs in the low priority queue at the first time that it is served, \item $K(Q)$ is the number of digressions that occur of complete sub-busy periods that interrupt the service of the $M$ jobs due to the LCFS policy in the low priority queue (see for example fig. 1), \item $W_i$ is the length of the $i$th sub-busy period which interrupts the service of the $M$ jobs in the low priority queue, \item and $R_i$ is the sum of the sojourn times of all the residual files under the $PO-LCFS$ policy in a sub-busy period $i$. \end{itemize} We thus have
+Under the PO-LCFS policy, every time the service duration of a job exceeds $s$, it is placed in a low priority queue and the server continues to work on other smaller jobs (jobs that have been served for a duration less than $s$) in the primary queue.
+Let $L$ be the first time in the busy period when there are no small jobs left in the primary queue.
+At $L$, the server starts working on the jobs in the low priority queue for the first time in the busy period.
+Let $M$ be the number of residual jobs that have accumulated in the low priority queue up until time $L$ and let $Q$ be the total workload, i.e. the sum of the residual service durations, of these $M$ jobs.